mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 The standard skill check used when making an attack from a spacecraft is as follows.

-2D + Gunner (appropriate speciality) + DEX DM
+2D + Gunner (appropriate specialty) + DEX DM

-**Common Modifiers to Spacecraft ATTACKS** The following modifiers are commonly used to influence Gunner checks when attacking.
+Common Modifiers to Spacecraft ATTACKS #TODO The following modifiers are commonly used to influence Gunner checks when attacking.

 Bonuses Penalties Short Range +1 Long Range -2 Using a Pulse Laser